 5.2 Open Meetings:

-Meetings of the Board shall be open to member-owners unless closed by the Board as to a particular issue of a sensitive nature.
-Such closed session shall be for purposes of discussion only and no votes shall be taken at such sessions.
+Meetings of the Board shall be open to Co-op Owners unless closed by the Board as to a particular issue of a sensitive nature.
+Such closed sessions shall be for purposes of discussion only and no votes shall be taken at such sessions.

 5.3 Quorum and Decision Making:

-The presence in person of a majority of Directors shall be necessary and sufficient to constitute a quorum for the transaction of business at any meeting of the Board.
+The presence in person, by phone or virtual media of a majority of Directors shall be necessary and sufficient to constitute a quorum for the transaction of business at any meeting of the Board.
 Decisions of the Board shall be made by majority vote of Directors present.